-When Harris was drafted by the Jazz in 1977 she thought it was a joke. "...Drafted by a Mens team?" was a quote from Harris taken from a Mississippi based news paper. but this was no Joke. the Jazz which played only a few hundred miles from where Harris played college ball took the 6'3" center probibly as a publicity stunt.
-Harris had to be realistic about her chances, she was an inside player, with a poor jumpshot. and at 6'3" she wouldn't have had a chance at playing Center in the land of giants in the NBA.
-Harris was also pregnant at the time, so she never attended training camp.
+The Jazz which played only a few hundred miles from where Harris played college ball took the 6'3" center most likely as a publicity stunt.
+Harris had to be realistic about her chances, she was an inside player, with a poor jump-shot.
+At 6'3" she wouldn't have had a chance at playing center in the NBA.
+Harris was also pregnant at the time, which prevented her from attending training camp.

 The Jazz taking Harris in the 7th round of the draft is still somewhat controversial.
 They had an 8th round pick that they could have still used.
 Harris was taken one pick after the Phoenix Suns took Alvin Scott.
 Four players drafted after Harris, Lars Hanson, Phil Drollinger, Ricky Marsh and John Olive, all played in the NBA.
 Though between the four the combined for 5 seasons and just 106 games.

 The pick also highlighted the craziness that was the deep draft in the NBA.
 Harris was not the most unusual pick as people like Bruce Jenner, Carl Lewis, and an infant were all drafted by NBA teams.
 John Wayne was also drafted by the Atlanta Falcons, so it was not just an NBA thing either.